sporto/elm-tutorial/070_routing/router.md

 - the routes for our application
 - some actions related to routing
 - how to react to these actions in update
-- how to match browser paths to routes using path matchers
+- how to match browser paths to routes using path matchers.

 Please read the comments to understand what this code does.
 It should be clear from the comments.
+In __src/Routing.elm__:

 ```elm
 module Routing (..) where